 Saving time & money:

-- Switching from Sketch to Figma for designs to save time for non-mac users that can’t use Sketch.
+- Switching from Sketch to Figma for designs to save time for non-mac users who can’t use Sketch.
 Saved time and $$$ as with Figma in use we could cancel Invision and Sketch.

 Opportunity to make money:

-- Looking for opportunities: Monthly outreach to potential partners for a collaboration
+- Looking for opportunities: Monthly outreach to potential partners for collaboration

 - Create a Folder for the team to share great ads that they see online for inspiration for the media team